tmpg/secws/lab500/lab500_database_vault.md

 ### Step 3b : Grant CREATE ROLE to the Application Manager ###

 It is important to not create the role as **SYS**, but as the **Application Manager**.
 Otherwise the DBA will be able to later modify the role or grant it to himself.
-Run the following script from a terminal window to the secdb server:
+Run the following script on the **secdb** server:

 ````
 [oracle@secdb ]$ <copy>cd /home/oracle/HOL/lab06_dbv/c_role</copy>